hershd23/buzzdb-docs/docs/labs/setup.rst

 --------------

-Questions or comments regarding cs4420?
+Questions or comments regarding the course?
 Send an e-mail to `arulraj@gatech.edu <mailto:arulraj@gatech.edu>`__.